 Why It’s Important to Have a Chemical Free Home

 Let me start by acknowledging that there’s no such thing as a truly chemical-free home.
+If you ask, “How can I live chemical free?” you’re asking an impossible question.
 Chemicals occur in nature and we are really talking about harsh, synthetic chemicals right now.
 In order to work towards a chemical-free home, there are several areas that we need to examine:

 - Beauty/personal care products